Learning functions varying along a central subspace: Numerical experiments

-We first present the performance of GCR on noiseless data, i.e. $\sigma =0$.
+We first present the performance of GCR on noiseless data, i.e. $\sigma =0$, with different choices of the parameter $\alpha$.
 In GCR, the parameter $\alpha$ should be chosen as $\alpha=Cn^{-1/D}$ according to (\ref{eqalpha}).
-We set $C=1,1/10,1/120,1/1200,1/12000$ and show the active subspace estimation error versus $n$ in Figure \ref{fig.sinCons}(a) and the regression error versus $n$ in Figure \ref{fig.sinCons}(b).
+We set $C=1,1/10,1/120,1/1200,1/12000$ and show the central subspace estimation error versus $n$ in Figure \ref{fig.sinCons}(a) and the regression error versus $n$ in Figure \ref{fig.sinCons}(b).
 Each error is averaged over $10$ experiments.
 In log-log scale, the errors decay linearly as $n$ increases with the same rate as long as $C$ is not too large, as we expect.
 Our theory predicts the slopes in Figure \ref{fig.sinCons}(a) as $-0.5$, which are almost matched by the slopes in Figure \ref{fig.sinCons}(a).
-The success of GCR requires the condition \eqref{eq.alphathresh}, so GCR fails when $C$ is too large, i.e. $C =1$.
+The success of GCR requires the condition $\alpha<\alpha_{\rm thresh}$, so GCR fails when $C$ is too large, i.e. $C =1$.
 The regression error is observed to converge in the order of $n^{-0.5}$ as long as $C$ is not too large.

 We next compare the performance of GCR, SCR and SIR with noiseless data.
 We set $\alpha=n^{-1/D}/120$ in GCR, and $\alpha=2/n$ in SCR since it provides the best results among many choices.
 In SIR, each slice contains about 200 samples.
-We display the active subspace estimation error versus $n$ in Figure \ref{fig.sin}(a) and the regression error versus $n$ in Figure \ref{fig.sin}(b).
+We display the central subspace estimation error versus $n$ in Figure \ref{fig.sin}(a) and the regression error versus $n$ in Figure \ref{fig.sin}(b).
 Each error is the averaged error of 10 experiments.
 GCR and SCR perform better than SIR, and GCR is the best.
-Estimation of the active subspace greatly improves the rate of convergence in comparison with a direct regression in $\RR^D$.
+Estimation of the central subspace greatly improves the rate of convergence in comparison with a direct regression in $\RR^D$.

 Results with $5\%$ noise are shown in Figure \ref{fig.sinNoise}.
 We set $\alpha=n^{-1/D}/50$ and $\alpha=1/n$ in GCR and SCR.
 In SIR, each slice contains about 200 samples.
 We observe that GCR perform better than SCR and SIR.